AdobeDocs/commerce-cloud-tools/src/pages/docker/deploy/developer-mode.md

 ---
 title: Developer mode
-description: Start the Docker environment and in developer mode.
+description: Start the Docker environment in developer mode.
 ---

 # Developer mode

 Developer mode supports an active development environment with full, writable file system permissions.
 This option builds the Docker environment in developer mode and verifies configured service versions.

-## Performance considerations

 On macOS and Windows systems, performance is slower in developer mode because of additional file synchronization operations.
 However, you can improve performance by using either the `manual-native` or the `mutagen` file synchronization option when you generate the `docker-compose.yml` file.
 See [Synchronizing data in Docker](synchronize-data.md).

 <InlineAlert variant="info" slots="text"/>

-The `ece-tools` version 2002.0.18 and later supports developer mode.
+The `ece-tools` package supports developer mode starting with version 2002.0.18.

 Large files (>1 GB) can cause a period of inactivity.
 DB dumps and archive files—ZIP, SQL, GZ, and BZ2—are not necessary to sync.
 You can find exclusions to these file types in the `mutagen.sh` file.

-## Launch Docker in developer mode

-See [Configure Docker](deploy-docker-environment.md) for details about customizing the Docker configuration.

 **Prerequisites:**